List of New X-Men story arcs: Mercury Falling

 Former New Mutants and Hellion squad member Wither is living in Mutant Town with a strange woman who is revealed to be Selene, the Black Queen, who seduces him into using his powers to kill.
 Back at the mansion, a memorial is held to honor all the X-Men and students who have perished.

 Mercury is captured by Kimura.
-She is experimented on and tortured by scientists who use her living mercury to create a skin for a mutant hunting animal-like being called Predator X. The New X-Men and some of the Astonishing X-Men, including Emma Frost, arrive to rescue Mercury.
+She is experimented on and tortured by scientists who use her living mercury to create a skin for a mutant-hunting creature called Predator X. The New X-Men and some of the Astonishing X-Men, including Emma Frost, arrive to rescue Mercury.